pawelqbera/FlashrrApp/README.md

 - removing collections (additional confirmation required)
 - automatically read and fill in a new card form depending on a dragged and dropped file to the app stage
 - improve the pagination displaying in the "list" view mode
+- BUG: Edit Card click - attachments are disappearing
+- BUG: default collection: when searching for specific cards and decreasing the range of displayed cards to less than a page capacity - the pagination doesn't disappear
+- BUG: app.js:782 Uncaught TypeError: Cannot read property 'parentNode' of nullremoveAddTopicLink @ app.js:782(anonymous function) @ app.js:739
+- BUG: after closing a detailed card view, all collection cards are displayed even if the recent topic remains selected